ClaraMcNair/Recognizing-emotions-in-dance-movements/README.md

 ### User-guide ###

 The program can only be used by one person at a time.
 In order for this program to run, the user must have a working webcam.
-If you have a external webcam, please change variable  :  `webcamSource` in main.py, line 25, so that it refers to the external camera.
+If you have a external webcam, please change variable  :  `webcamSource` (main.py, line 25) away from 0 so that it refers to the external camera.

 Step 1: Clone this repository